jameshfisher/jameshfisher.com/_posts/2019-04-27-the-inception-bar-a-new-phishing-method.md

 Even if the user isn't fooled by the current page, you can get another try after the user enters "gmail.com" in the inception bar!

+Is this a serious security flaw?
+Well, even I, as the creator of the inception bar, found myself accidentally using it!
+So I can imagine this technique fooling users who are less aware of it, and who are less technically literate.
+The only time the user has the opportunity to verify the true URL is on page load, before scrolling the page.
+After that, there's not much escape.

 How can you guard yourself against this attack?
 I don't really know.